kanaria69/Mainecoco/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## I heard there was a new store called Moderation.
+They have everything there